-Column 'A' Column 'B' (i) The authority for Government Audit (a) Audit programme (ii) Details of Audit work to be performed (b) Comptroller an Auditor General (iii) Removal of Statutory Company Auditor Audit Note Book (iv) Details about Name and Organization Structure (d) Section 140 (e) No match found
+Column 'A' Column 'B' (i) i) The authority for Government Audit Audit programme (ii) Details of Audit work to be performed (b) Comptroller an Auditor General (iii) Removal of Statutory Company Auditor Audit Note Book (iv) Details about Name and Organization Structure (d) Section 140 (e) No match found

-- (i) The Branch Auditor shall prepare report on the Accounts of the Branch examined by him and send it to Audit Committee. - (ii) Maintenance of Cost Accounting Standards is mandatory as per Section 143 of Companies Act. - (iii) Routine checking is a substitute of vouching.
+(C) Stat te whether the following statements are True or False: 1 ×4=4 (i) The Branch Auditor shall prepare report on the Accounts of the Branch examined by him and se to Audit Committee. end it

+- (ii) Maintenance of Cost Accounting Standards is mandatory as per Section 143 of Companies Act. - (iii) Routine checking is a substitute of vouching. - (iv) Casual vacancy in the office of Cost Auditor is filled by Board of Directors.